caketaster/mildew-detection/README.md

 - There will be an image montage for each of the two classes.

 ## Hypothesis and Validation:
+- We can hypothesise that it's possible to visually differentiate between healthy and mildew infected leaves.
 - As the data analyst, I believe it's possible to train an ML model to differentiate between health/mildew infected leaves through visual analysis of images at a greater than 97% accuracy rate.

+The initial hypothesis can be confirmed by the fact that manual visual differentiation already occurs at Framy & Foods (albeit at a slow and hard to scale level)

+The second hypothesis was be tested through extensive training of an ML model with the aim of accurate differentiation of healthy/infected leaves at the highest possible accuracy rate.
+An accuracy rate of 99.7+% was reached.

 ## Dashboard design: (~~check order and page titles)
+The Streamlit dashboard contains 5 pages:
-- A project summary page.
+- <b>A project summary page.</b><br>
+The project is here briefly summarised for the reader or client

-- A project hypothesis page, with details of how it was validated.
+- <b>A project hypothesis page, with details of how the main hypothesis was validated.</b>
+The main hypothesis is stated and brief information given on how it was validated.

-- A page containing a link to download cherry-leaf images for live prediction, and a user interface with a file uploader.
-The user must be able to upload multiple images, and for each image a prediction statement [healthy/unhealthy] plus the probability of correct prediction should be present.
-A downloadable table with the results must also be available.
+- <b>A page containing a link to download cherry-leaf images for live prediction, and a user interface with a file uploader. </b><br>
+Using the download link, the user can download the entire dataset used in training and testing the presented model.
+The user must then be able to upload single or multiple images, and for each image a prediction statement [healthy/unhealthy] plus the probability of correct prediction should be present.
+A downloadable table with the results must also be available. ~~ is this here? test and find out

-- A page listing the findings related to the study to visually differentiate healthy and mildew-infected leaves.
+- <b>A page listing the findings related to the study to visually differentiate healthy and mildew-infected leaves.</b><br>
+This page contains information related to the Data Visualisation step of the project, showing a montage for healthy/mildew infected leaves on request, and average/difference images of both healthy and infected leaves.

-- A more technical page for data analysts displayinng model performance.
+- <b>A more technical page for data analysts displaying model performance. </b><br>
+Here the more technical aspects of the project will be discussed, incuding the preparation steps taken and how the models performed.

+## Notebooks
+The project contains 4 Jupyter notebooks.
+- <b>Data Collection</b><br>
+This notebook is where the dataset is downloaded from Kaggle, uploaded to GitPod, any non-image files removed and the images split into train, validation and test sets with a standard 70/10/20 ratio split.

+- <b>Data Visualisation</b>

+- <b>Modelling and Evaluation 1 - Softmax model</b><br>
+The images go through an augmentation process, where the images are rotated, sheared, zoomed, flipped and rescaled in order to create a more random imageset (~ that is harder for the model to memorise?).
+The first model (using a Softmax ~~ ) is created and tested.

+- <b>Modelling and Evaluation 2 - Sigmoid model</b><br>
+The images are again augmented, as before (the pre-augmented images cannot be used as a variable is required to be set differently for Sigmoid and Softmax models).
+A Sigmoid output model is then created, and then tested and tuned by chaging various hyperparameters

+## Explanation and logical basis for models
+### Softmax
+Softmax models are most often used for categorical classification tasks where there are 3 or more categories to be distinguished between (is this image a tree, lampost or traffic light, is this image a house, apartment or shed etc).
+The model requires these classifications to be encoded as digits [0, 1, 2 etc] and the output is one of these digits, which we can then translate back into more easily understood language.
+Softmax models can, of course, also be used for binary classification tasks such as the project we're working on. <br>
+The model consists of ~~
+In a Softmax model,

+### Sigmoid
+Sigmoid models are more commonly used for binary classifcation tasks where the output is either category 1 or category 2 (dog or cat, cup or plate, healthy or unhealthy).
+Classification labels are encoded as digits [0, 1] and the single output is either a zero or a one, which is then mapped back onto the human-understandable labels. <br>
+The model consists of ~~

 ## Unfixed Bugs
+~~none?
 * You will need to mention unfixed bugs and why they were unfixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment (~~yet to be done)